danse-inelastic/pyre/docs/pyreOverview.rst

 Pyre component structure is relatively straightforward.
 The component is a python object inheriting from pyre.inventory.Component.
 It should contain an inner class called Inventory subclassing Component.Inventory.
 An example is::

     from pyre.components.Component import Component

+    class Sentry(Component):

-    class Actor(Component):
+        class Inventory(Component.Inventory):

-        def perform(self, director, routine=None, debug=False):
-            """construct an actual page by invoking the requested routine"""

-            if routine is None:
+            import pyre.inventory

+            username = pyre.inventory.str('username')
+            username.meta['tip'] = "the requestor's username"

+            passwd = pyre.inventory.str('passwd')
+            passwd.meta['tip'] = "the requestor's passwd"

+            ticket = pyre.inventory.str('ticket')
+            ticket.meta['tip'] = "the requestor's previously obtained ticket"

-                routine = "default"
+            attempts = pyre.inventory.int('attempts')
+            attempts.meta['tip'] = "the number of unsuccessful attempts to login"

+            import pyre.ipa
+            ipa = pyre.inventory.facility("session", family="ipa", factory=pyre.ipa.session)
+            ipa.meta['tip'] = "the ipa session manager"

+        def authenticate(self):
+            self.attempts += 1
+            if self.ticket:
                 try:
-                behavior = self.__getattribute__(routine)
+                    self.ticket = self.ipa.refresh(self.username, self.ticket)
+                    return self.ticket
-            except AttributeError:
+                except self.ipa.RequestError:
-                self._info.log("routine '%s' is not yet implemented" % routine) behavior = self.nyi

-            if debug:
-                # avoid the try net so cgitb can dump the exception
-                return behavior(director)
+                    return

             try:
-                page = behavior(director)
-            except:
-                self._info.log("routine '%s' is not implemented correctly" % routine) import traceback
-                self._debug.log( traceback.format_exc() )
-                page = self.error(director)

-            return page

-        def error(self, director):
-            """notify the user that a routine is not implemented correctly""" page = director.retrievePage("error")
-            return page

-        def nyi(self, director):
-            """notify the user that the requested routine is not yet implemented""" page = director.retrievePage("nyi")
+                self.ticket = self.ipa.login(self.username, self.passwd)
-            return page
+                return self.ticket

-        def __init__(self, name):
-            super(Actor, self).__init__(name, facility='actor')
-            self.routine = None
+            except self.ipa.RequestError:
                 return

+            return

+        def __init__(self, name=None):
+            if name is None:
+                name = 'sentry'

+            Component.__init__(self, name, facility='sentry')

+            # the user parameters
+            self.username = ''
+            self.passwd = ''
+            self.ticket = ''
+            self.attempts = 0

+            # the IPA session
+            self.ipa = None

+            return

+        def _configure(self):
+            Component._configure(self)
+            self.username = self.inventory.username
+            self.passwd = self.inventory.passwd
+            self.ticket = self.inventory.ticket
+            self.attempts = self.inventory.attempts

+            self.ipa = self.inventory.ipa

+            return

+Note the presence of an inner class called Inventory, which contains settings such as username and password, as well as subcomponents.
+Allowable inventory types are stored in the pyre.inventory package.
+Also note the presence of a private method called _configure().

+Sentry, represents a "unit of functionality" in the opal web framework.
+It performs the task of authenticating new users.
+As such it contains a subcomponent called Ipa which manages sessions, either by authenticating new logins against a database or keeping track of login time and issuing tickets to authenticate.
+As such Ipa must maintain state, and is, in fact, a daemon.
+However, it is treated exactly like any other subcomponent by Sentry.
+As a subcomponent Ipa is stored in Sentry's inventory as a facility, whose method signature is pyre.inventory.facility("session", family="ipa", factory=pyre.ipa.session), containing a name, family, and factory.
+These are all discussed in the next section.

-The inventory stores all the settings for the component as properties, as well as additional subcomponents as facilities.
+ also The inventory stores all the settings for the component as properties, as well as additional subcomponents as facilities.
 Each of these may have multiple options.
 For example, in the

 By having an explicit place to interact with the component, components gain the ability to control whether they accept a given change, and what to do with that setting.
 External inputs such as those from the command line, a higher-level component, or a GUI, are stored in inventory items.